Inedo/inedo-docs/BuildMaster/applications/concepts/deployables.md

 However, you can also accomplish those goals through the use of configuration variables, release templates, and the "source" tab of the artifact operations.
 This may be more- or less-intuitive, depending on your familiarity with BuildMaster.

-For monolithic applications, deployables are still quite useful, in that they are easier to visualize and work with than variables.
+For monolithic applications, deployables can be useful as they are easier to visualize and work with than variables.
 :::